 Better views

-Adding windows doesn’t only increase the level of natural light in your home, it can also provide you with stunning views.
+Adding windows not only increases the level of natural light in your home, but also provides you with stunning views.
 Well-placed windows can give you views of your surroundings, trees and other plants, and, of course, the sky and its ever-changing seasonal panorama.
 Better views will help you feel more connected with the great outdoors while at home.

 The illusion of more space